AI’s Blind Spots: Progress or Just a Shift in the Goalposts?

 Where Guardrails Snap—And Why It Matters

 This isn’t just an engineering hiccup.
-AI safety is starting to look a lot like cybersecurity: a game of “whack-a-mole” where bad outputs hide just out of view until a curious user, tester, or worse—the public—pushes too hard.
+AI safety is starting to look a lot like cybersecurity: a of “whack-a-mole” where bad outputs hide just out of view until a curious user, tester, or worse—the public—pushes too hard.
 If models are still failing along old fault lines, is our approach innovative, or are we just taping over cracks?
 Every broken output with GPT-5 raises a bigger question for AI founders: Are we investing in the right priorities, or simply keeping investors comfortable?

 Some Bugs are Very Visible